OASIS Support in Xic

 • The "random access" of cells from the file, such as with the Contents function of the Files Listing or the library access mechanism applies to all archive formats.

-• The script functions that split a file spatially into pieces, WriteGeomSplit() and SkelWriteGeomSplit(), apply to all archive formats for both input and output.
+• The script function that splits a file spatially into pieces, ChdWriteSplit applies to all archive formats for both input and output.

 OASIS Interface Notes and Limitations

-• Xic was the first (to our knowledge) commercial implementation of the OASIS format.
+Xic was the first (to our knowledge) commercial implementation of the OASIS format.
 Some limited tools have been made available from Mentor Graphics (GDSII/OASIS translator), and SoftJin (GDSII/OASIS translator and text mode converters).
-We highly recommend anuvad from SoftJin (http://www.softjin.com/html/anuvad.htm), which has been our "reference" in establishing portability.
+We highly recommend anuvad from SoftJin (http://www.softjin.com), which has been our "reference" in establishing portability.
+(This company was acquired by Mentor, the anuvad free download may no longer exist?)

 Characteristics of OASIS Output From Xic